-New Remote Control Options
+Remote Control Options

 Omnia.11 G-Force now features two methods of remote management.
 The first is via the traditional Java Web browser based remote control.
-(Note that, to our knowledge as of this writing, only the Mozilla Firefox browser and some versions of Internet Explorer still have full Java capabilities).
+(This requires a legacy browser that still has full Java capabilities).

-The second is by a new downloadable Java stand-alone application.
-In recent years, it has become increasingly difficult to use the web browsers with Java due to security issues.
-Some browsers have eliminated Java support all together.
-This lead us to introduce a different, and more stable remote control approach.
+The second is a downloadable Java stand-alone application.
+In recent years, Java support has been discontinued by browser publishers due to security issues.
+This led us to introduce a different, and more stable remote control approach that does not have the vulnerabilities of a browser based approach.